northben/trunk_aws_fargate/README.md

 README
 ===

-This repo contains a terraform template that will deploy a container with [Trunk](https://github.com/northben/trunk) and [TA-trello-webhook](https://github.com/northben/ta-trello-webhook) preconfigured to index Trello Webhooks in a new VPC using AWS Fargate.
+This repo contains a terraform template that will deploy Splunk Enterprise in a container with [Trunk](https://github.com/northben/trunk) and [TA-trello-webhook](https://github.com/northben/ta-trello-webhook) preconfigured to index Trello Webhooks in a new VPC using AWS Fargate.

 Prerequisites
 ---